-This book is about David's rule as king over Israel.
-At first he ruled over the tribe of Judah for seven years.
-Then the other eleven tribes agreed to have him become their king as well.
+This book is about David ruling as king over Israel.
+He first ruled over the tribe of Judah for seven years.
+Then the other eleven tribes agreed to have him become their king.
 He ruled over all Israel for thirty-three years.

 Throughout this time, David led his army to fight foreign enemies who attacked Israel.
-His most difficult struggle, however, was against someone in his own family.
-Absalom, his son, rebelled and fought against him (See: 2 Samuel 13-19).
+However, he struggled the most against someone in his own family.
+Absalom, his son, rebelled and fought against him (2 Samuel 13-19).

-The Book of 2 Samuel also tells about when David committed adultery.
+The Book of 2 Samuel also tells about when David sinned greatly.
 He slept with Bathsheba, the wife of Uriah the Hittite.
-When she became pregnant, David arranged for her husband to be killed in battle.
-David's moral failure led to great suffering for himself and all Israel.

-However, the writer also presents the divine grace and love that David repeatedly experienced when he turned to God in repentance.
+When she became pregnant, David arranged for Uriah to be killed in battle.
+David and all Israel suffered much because of David's sin.
+However, the writer also tells of Yahweh repeatedly showing David grace and love after David repented of his sin.